 Given this limitation, Congress must act to either 1) limit surprise air ambulance bills or 2) amend federal aviation law to enable states to regulate air ambulance pricing.
 To begin to address surprise air ambulance bills, the U.S. Department of Transportation established the Air Ambulance and Patient Billing Advisory Committee.
 This Advisory Committee will review options and make recommendations to improve price transparency for air ambulances, educate consumers about air ambulances and insurance coverage to prevent surprise medical bills.

 Congress is currently considering a number of proposals to protect patients from surprise medical bills.
-In the two bills with the most momentum so far—one in the Senate and one in the House—only the Senate bill prohibits air ambulance providers from balance billing patients.
-The House bill would not prohibit the practice of balance billing by air ambulances but would require providers to separate the cost of flight from the cost of emergency services and supplies.
+Only some of the bills with the most momentum so far prohibit air ambulance providers from balance billing patients.

 Featured Resources on Air Ambulances